-Cyber liability insurance helps real estate agents, commercial landlords, and other real estate professionals pay for expenses associated with data breaches.
+Cyber liability insurance helps real estate professionals pay for expenses associated with data breaches.
 If a cybersecurity breach occurs at your business, a cyber liability policy could provide coverage for:

-While cyber liability insurance is essential for any business owner concerned about cybersecurity, it does not cover employee injuries and other common risks.
+While cyber liability insurance is essential for any business that handles sensitive data, it does not cover other common risks.
 Accidents can happen in any real estate profession.
-Other policies to consider include:
+Other insurance policies to consider include:

-Errors and omissions insurance: Also called professional liability insurance, this policy can cover legal fees of lawsuits related to your business decisions.
+Errors and omissions insurance (E&O): Also called professional liability insurance, this policy can cover the costs of lawsuits related to the quality of your work.

 Workers’ compensation insurance: This policy is required in almost every state for real estate businesses that have employees.
 It can cover medical expenses for work-related injuries.